Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated

-On the other hand, there are common methods which specifically study the overall survival in regard with a particular feature.
+There have also been numerous studies using methods to link survival to single features \cite{Luo2017py, Yu2016}.
 In \textit{Lu et al.}\cite{Lu2020} for example, a neural network is used to detect the epithelial region and then segment the nuclei within it.
-In the subsequent analysis of the nuclei features, the authors identified 23 features (such as the eccentricity of the nuclei, its solidity or intensity measurements) with prognosis value.
+In the subsequent analysis of nuclear image features, the authors identified $23$ features, such as eccentricity and solidity or intensity measurements with prognostic value.
+In \textit{Wang et al.} \cite{Wang2018}, the authors show the overall shape of the tumor also has some predictive value (hazard ratio of $2.25$).
+HPL also highlighted that clusters associated with worse outcomes contain more classically high-risk growth patterns, while the presence of more predominant low-grade lepidic growth favors low risk.
+This mirrors the current practice in which histological grade is estimated by the pathologist from growth pattern, an approach that is well accepted and corroborated (e.g. the multi-hospital study from \textit{Sun et al.} \cite{Sun2006sl}).